opensearch-project/opensearch-go/DEVELOPER_GUIDE.md

 #### Windows

-[WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) is compatibility layer for running Linux applications on Windows.
+To build the project on Windows, use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install), the compatibility layer for running Linux applications.

-Make ensure that you install 'Make' on WSL2.
+Install ```make```
 ```
 sudo apt install make
 ```